waywardmonkeys/optimizing-sw-occlusion-culling/source/speculatively-speaking.rst

 Oh yeah, that.
 In particular, the first test (which checks for degenerate and back-facing triangles) will reject roughly half of all triangles and can be fairly random (as far as the CPU is concerned).
-Now, `last time we had an issue with branch mispredicts`_, we simply removed the offending early-out.
+Now, :doc:`last time we had an issue with branch mispredicts <depth-buffers-done-quick-part-2>`, we simply removed the offending early-out.
 That's a really bad idea in this case - any triangles we don't reject here, we're gonna waste even more work on later.
 No, these tests really should all be done here.